Things To Do In Berlin With Kids

-In November this year we travelled to Berlin with the whole family for a family event, to catch up with family and friends and spend our annual vacation there.
+In November 2024 we travelled to Berlin with the whole family for a family event, to catch up with family and friends and spend our annual vacation there.

 November in Berlin is not kind.
 It was cold, rainy and grey and I wouldn’t recommend this time of year to anyone.
 Especially not with small children.
 The family event didn’t really give us a choice and we tried to make the best of it with the following activities.